furlan/ABAP-Active-Record/README.md

 4. At the end of processing, call RESULTSET_GET_ENTITYSET to execute a dynamic SELECT command and return the entityset with a list of all fields.
 5. On the SAPUI5 side, `ARModel` class provide all services, include to translate the format returned from **result** entity type to JSON format.

+## Installation

+You can find installation instructions in [this guide](https://github.com/furlan/ABAP-Active-Record/wiki/Installation-Guide).

 ## Feedback

-I started this project to share my idea and the initial proof of concept.
 It's not ready to be used in production, but just to give an idea and receive feedback from the community.

 For questions/comments/bugs/feature requests/wishes please create an [issue](https://github.com/furlan/ABAP-Active-Record/issues).

+## Next Steps

+Depending on community feedback, here is a list of new features to be implemented:

+- Redesign batch calls to decrease size of payloads.
+- Improve error handling.
+- Unit Tests
+- Allow ranges.
+- Allow joins.
+- Allow selects in diferent servers (via RFC).
+- Return in OData format.
+- Allow more complex WHERE conditions.